The ASCII table served by a computer that does not track you

 Graphics Programming with Rust and WGPU Part 1: Introduction to Shaders

 I've played around with Programming 3D graphical applications in rust recently.
-This is the Guide I whish I had when I started.
+This is supposed to become the Guide I whish I had when I started.
 I want to show both the concepts and the Implementation while helping me structure my process through writing.